 To learn more about type 1 diabetes basics, see our type 1 diabetes slideshow.

 It has been estimated that the yearly incidence of type 1 diabetes developing is 3.7 to 20 per 100,000.
 More than 700,000 Americans have this type of diabetes.
 This is about 10% of all Americans diagnosed with diabetes; the other 90% have type 2 diabetes.

 What You Need to Know about Type 1 Diabetes

 Type 1 diabetes usually develops due to an autoimmune disorder.
 This is when the body's immune system behaves inappropriately and starts seeing one of its own tissues as foreign.

 In the case of type 1 diabetes, the islet cells of the pancreas that produce insulin are seen as the "enemy" by mistake.
 The body then creates antibodies to fight the "foreign" tissue and destroys the islet cells' ability to produce insulin.

 The lack of sufficient insulin thereby results in diabetes.
 It is unknown why this autoimmune diabetes develops.
 Most often it is a genetic tendency.
 Sometimes it follows a viral infection such as mumps, rubella, cytomegalovirus, measles, influenza, encephalitis, polio, or Epstein-Barr virus.

 Certain people are more genetically prone to this happening although why this occurs is not know.
+In some cases, family members of those with type 1 diabetes also have a family history of autoimmine conditions.
 Thus, 2 people may be infected with the same virus and only one of them who is genetically prone will go on to develop diabetes.